XuebinZhaoZXB/GeoPVI/README.rst

 - For an example implementation of 3D full waveform inversion, please see the example in ``examples/fwi3d``.
 Note that this requires users to provide an external 3D FWI code to calculate misfit values and gradients.
 See details in ``geopvi/fwi3d``.
-- Other implementation examples can be found in ``examples/tutorials``.
+- Other implementation examples (including 1D surface wave dispersion inversion and vertical electrical sounding inversion) can be found in ``examples/tutorials``.

 References